 Since vegetable tanning is a natural process, it’s also eco-friendly.
 Vegetable tanning or veg tan as it’s sometimes called, is one of the oldest methods of tanning known to man.
 It has literally been around for centuries.

-Here's an awesome video from Wickett & Craig that is a great overview of the process:
+Here's a great video from Wickett & Craig that provides an overview of the process:

 The split hides are then put into large vats filled with natural tannins.
-Some of these natural tannins include bark of the Mimosa and Quebracho trees.
+Some of these natural tannins include tree bark.
 The hides spend a couple of weeks soaking in this tanning liquor and must be frequently tended to in order to ensure full absorption.
 The hides are then removed, excess moisture is taken out and they are shaved to the desired thickness (from the backside).

 For vegetable tanned leather that isn’t dyed, this is nearing the end of the road.
 That type of veg tan leather has a pale almost pinkish color to it.
 But the veg tan leather we use if further dyed to create the rich color and character that makes our leather so unique.

 The tanned hides arrive at this step as a blank canvas and ready to be infused with rich color and character.
 The hides are dyed in enormous drums that look something like a wine barrel on steroids that rotates in the air.